Skip to main content

 23:26

-Introduction to OpenWorm: an open source project dedicated to creating a virtual C. elegans nematode in a computer.
+This lesson gives an introduction to OpenWorm: an open-source project dedicated to creating a virtual C. elegans nematode in a computer.

 3